ShaneHarvey/specifications/source/transactions/transactions.rst

     with client.start_session() as s:
         with s.start_transaction():
             coll.insert_one({}, session=s)
-            coll.find_one(session=s)  # Error: “read preference in a transaction must be primary”
+            coll.find_one(session=s)  # Error: "read preference in a transaction must be primary"

 In the future, we might relax this restriction and allow any read preference on a transaction.